douglas-cerrato/LeetCode-75/README.md

 📚 **Purpose:**

-This repository is curated to provide a comprehensive set of problems aimed at enhancing your skills in various areas of coding.
-Whether you're a beginner looking to strengthen your fundamentals or an experienced coder brushing up on your skills, these problems offer valuable practice and insight.
+This repository is curated to provide a comprehensive set of problems aimed at enhancing my skills in various areas of coding.
+As an junior developer brushing up on my skills, these problems offer valuable practice and insight.

 🔍 **Topics Covered:**